pymodbus-dev/pymodbus/doc/source/simulator.rst

 :class:`SimDataType` is a helper class that defines legal datatypes.

-:class:`SimActions` is a helper class that defines built in actions.
+:class:`SimValueType` is a helper class that defines legal value types.

 :github:`examples/simulator_datamodel.py` contains usage examples.